MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/WorkingWithDynamics/how-to-preview-posting-results.md

 ---
-    title: How to: Preview Posting Results | Microsoft Docs
+    title: How to Preview Posting Results | Microsoft Docs
     description: On every document and journal that can be posted, you can choose the **Preview Posting** button to review the different types of entries that will be created when you post the document or journal.
     services: project-madeira
     documentationcenter: ''